stephenajulu/stephenajulu.com/content/blog/gamers-assemble-play-games-to-earn-free-crypto.md

 - decentralized finance
 - non fungible tokens
 - play to earn
-title: Gamers Assemble!
-Play Games To Earn Free Crypto!
+title: 'Gamers Assemble: Play Games To Earn Crypto!
+GameFi Explained'
 date: 2021-12-09T16:35:00+03:00
-hero: ''
+hero: "/images/gamefi.jpg"
 description: Online gaming is no longer just a pastime.
 Introducing GameFi, a new way to play games and earn crypto online.
-draft: true

 ---
 GameFi is one of the hottest new trends to emerge from the crypto industry, combining decentralized finance ([DeFi](https://stephenajulu.com/blog/decentralized-finance-defined/)) and non-fungible tokens ([NFTs](https://stephenajulu.com/blog/what-are-nfts-non-fungible-tokens-explained/)) with [blockchain-based online games](https://www.coindesk.com/business/2021/08/06/binance-smart-chain-beats-ethereum-by-some-metrics-thanks-to-latest-gamefi-craze/).